KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

 ## Settings

 KeyboardKit has a ``Keyboard``-specific ``Keyboard/Settings`` type with auto-persisted keyboard settings.
-The ``KeyboardContext`` ``KeyboardContext/settings-swift.property`` property is used by default within KeyboardKit.
+It has a global ``Keyboard/Settings/store`` that is shared by all settings types and used to persist all settings.

-The ``Keyboard/Settings`` class has a global ``Keyboard/Settings/store`` that is shared by all settings types and used to persist all settings.
-If you set up KeyboardKit with a ``KeyboardApp`` that defines an App Group, this store is set up to sync data between the app and its keyboard.
+The ``KeyboardContext`` ``KeyboardContext/settings-swift.property`` property is used as the standard settings instance in KeyboardKit, as are the other contexts.
+If you set up KeyboardKit with a ``KeyboardApp`` that defines an App Group, this store will sync data between the app and its keyboard.

 > Important: `@AppStorage` properties use the store that's available when they're first accessed.
 Make sure to set up a custom store BEFORE accessing any of these settings properties.